touzet/pampa/README.md

 #### Output file (-o)

-This is the name of the new peptide table created by the program.
-This option is required.
+_[Required]_This is the name of the new peptide table created by the program.

 ### --denovo option